Skip to main content

 ConversationId

 Every send() call returns a conversationId that identifies the current conversation round.
-When end: true is passed, the round is completed.
+When end: true is passed, it marks the end of audio input — the avatar will continue playing remaining animation until finished, then automatically return to idle (notified via onConversationState).
 Sending new audio after that starts a new round and interrupts any ongoing playback.

 Get Started